 I work with women managing anxiety, depression, burnout, perfectionism, identity transitions, and the cumulative weight of being everyone's caregiver.
 Care designed for working professionals, mothers, partners, and the women who hold others up.

-Culturally rooted therapy that names misogynoir, racial trauma, the Strong Black Woman Schema, somatic expressions of distress, and the specific health disparities Black women navigate every day.
+Therapy that names racial stress, cultural pressure, the demands of strength others have placed on you, and the somatic toll these can carry.
 A space where you never have to translate your experience to be understood.

 Beyond my primary focus, I offer specialized services for clients of all genders and backgrounds.